solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - [Worker's Elixir](https://bdolytics.com/alchemy/market/724) - requires ash sap
 - [Oil of Corruption](https://bdolytics.com/alchemy/market/6604) - requires fruit of the sun -> see full recipe chain below

 As you can see, there is no 'easy' way to offload T2 bloods.
-Next to the bottlenecks above, you'll want to keep an eye out for the market volume of these elixirs using <https://bdolytics.com/alchemy/market>.
+Next to the bottlenecks above, you'll want to keep an eye on the market volume of these elixirs using <https://bdolytics.com/alchemy/market>.
 Elixirs like demihuman hunt tend to sell well while others have very limited volume.

 ## 3) Gather-heavy methods - "EXP + silver - sanity"